HarshitKhurana/Extras/Cython/Examples/First/README.md

-## Cython - First Code BENCHMARKING
+## Speed Comparison Cython vs Cython

 -> Running same code in python and cython for sum of `n` numbers and returning it.